monica22schmidt/X-Team-18/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
-  -As a group, based on skill and availablity</br>
+..*As a group, based on skill and availablity</br>
   -For each project, check with each member every two days to make sure everyone is making relatively smooth progress with the tasks they      were delegated.
 If anyone is having trouble, others should help and perhaps offer to share responsibility of completing that task.</br>